 "I know.
-I took off a few weeks from the firm, but wanted to get a few things done anyway.
+Even though I took off a few weeks from the firm, I wanted to get a few things done anyway.
 I have a case coming due at the end of January and it's bugging me."
 Lies got her everywhere.

-He poured her a mug of coffee and put it down on the bar, and then pointed to a stool.
+He poured her a mug of coffee and put it down on the bar.
 "Are you sure that's it?"
 He moved the half-and-half toward her, along with the sugar.